-It often happens that we learn of new developments of a product/service.
-Whether it be new pricing, new plan features, new specs, you name it — things are constantly changing.
+It often happens that we learn of new developments of a product or service.
+Whether it be updated pricing, new plan features, new specs, you name it — things are constantly changing.
 Thankfully, we periodically rotate through our research and resources, and we make any necessary edits as fast as possible.

 From pharmacology to dementia caregiving, and neurosurgery to healthy aging — our experts have extensive experience across several categories.
 Our expert panel is chock-full of award-winning speakers, authors, doctors, and all-around brilliant minds.
 This makes our company incredibly unique in our field.
 More importantly, it restores hope and confidence in seniors and caregivers.
 The truth is, good advice is as rare as diamonds in the digital age.
 So everyone wins when our advisors share their expertise with accuracy, honesty, and compassion.

 Seniors should not have to pay for quality research and advice.
-Many seniors live on a fixed income and/or a tight budget, and another monthly bill is one too many.
+Many older adults live on a fixed income or a tight budget, and another monthly bill is one too many.
 That’s why our company doesn’t charge for access to our resources.
-It’s 100% free for seniors and caregivers.
+It’s 100 percent free for seniors and caregivers.
 We do not take donations, we do not have sponsored posts, and we don’t blitz our readers with advertisements.